Data Model Wizard

 The Generate comments option enables the addition of comments to the data model.
 If an issue occurs during model generation, a descriptive comment is automatically added to the problematic model element.
 Created comments can be viewed later in the Data Model Designer.

-The generated data model will be displayed in the Data Model Designer after completing the wizard.
+The generated data model is displayed in the Data Model Designer after you complete the wizard.